Kilij: Etymology

 Most Turkologists and linguists including Bican Ercilasun and Sevan Nişanyan think that it is derived from the Turkic root kıl- which means "to forge" or "to smith", with the diminutive suffix -ıç which creates kıl-ıç (roughly "ironwork", i.e. "sword").
-Also one of the earliest mentions of the word is as kılıç (lang|otk|altun the Turkic Khaganate, instead of the other suggested Old Turkic reconstructed form of kırınç.
+Also one of the earliest mentions of the word is as kılıç (altun) the Turkic Khaganate, instead of the other suggested Old Turkic reconstructed form of kırınç.
 However, according to the Turkish Language Association, the Turkish root verb kır- which means "to kill" with the suffix -inç makes kır-ınç (instrument for killing) becomes kılınç, then kılıç, which is apparently not based on the earliest attested forms of the word.

 The kilij became the symbol of power and kingdom.
 For example, Seljuk rulers carried the name Kilij Arslan (kılıç-arslan) means "sword-lion".

 Origins

 The Central Asian Turks and their offshoots began using curved cavalry swords beginning from the late Xiongnu period.
 The earliest examples of curved, single edged Turkish swords can be found associated with the late Xiongnu and Kök-Turk empires.
 These swords were made of pattern welded high carbon crucible steel, generally with long slightly curved blades with one sharp edge.
 A sharp back edge on the distal third of the blade known as yalman or yelman was introduced during this period.